Nikkei hovers near 2-year highs as weak yen supports

 By Ayai Tomisawa

-TOKYO, June 27 Japan's Nikkei share average edged up to hover near two-year highs on Tuesday morning as a weaker yen helped exporters rise, while financial stocks rebounded from Monday's declines.
+TOKYO, June 27 (Reuters) - Japan's Nikkei share average edged up to hover near two-year highs on Tuesday morning as a weaker yen helped exporters rise, while financial stocks rebounded from Monday's declines.

 The Nikkei gained 0.4 percent to 20,233.23 in midmorning trade after hitting as high as 20,250.10 earlier.
 The index hovers last week's high of 20,318.11, the highest level since August 2015.